 Workplace Gender Equality

 UniSC is passionate about improving and promoting equality and outcomes for both women and men in the workplace.
 We report to the Workplace Gender Equality Agency every year, as required under the Workplace Gender Equality Act 2012.
-For more information, read UniSC’s Workplace Gender Equality Agency Public Report 2021-2022 or contact People and Culture.
+For more information, read UniSC’s Workplace Gender Equality Agency Public Report 2022-2023 (PDF 692KB) or contact People and Culture.

 Domestic and Family Violence support